-- 4.1.
-The Scope of Work is provided in this section 4. - 4.2.
-The Scope of Work comprises 4 Work Packages.
-The Scope of Work sets out the initial ideas on the key activities that the Contractor is expected to deliver for the Project. - 4.3.
-It is expected that the Contractor will report on Project Deliverables to the TWG.
+- 4.1 The Scope of Work is provided in this section 4. - 4.2 The Scope of Work comprises 4 Work Packages.
+The Scope of Work sets out the initial ideas on the key activities that the Contractor is expected to deliver for the Project. - 4.3 It is expected that the Contractor will report on Project Deliverables to the TWG.
 The Carbon Trust and TWG shall review and provide feedback on each Project Deliverable.
-There will be at least one round of review comments to be accommodated by the Contractor for each Project Deliverable. - 4.4.
-The Final Scope of Work will be agreed between the Carbon Trust and the Contractor when entering into the Contract.
-The Final Scope of Work may reflect any updates, changes or improvements to the

-- Scope of Work as proposed by the Contractor in its Alternative Work or Additional Work and as agreed by the Carbon Trust. - 4.5.
-Due to the breadth of skills and experience required for the Project bidders may decide to build a consortium to successfully meet the objectives of the Project.
-If a bid is submitted by a consortium it is expected that, in the case that the consortium is selected as the preferred Bidder, Carbon Trust will only enter into a Contract with the Project Coordinator, and that the Project Coordinator will subcontract the other members of the consortium. - 4.6.
-The Carbon Trust appreciates that it will take a team of mixed seniority approximately 12-18 months to complete the Project. - 4.7.
-Bidders should use the Scope of Work as set out below to create the Approach to Work.
-Any Alternative Work or Additional Work shall be stated in the Approach to Work at the end of the relevant Work Package description. - 4.8.
-It is expected that simplifying assumptions will be required to complete the work in the given timeframe.
-These assumptions should, to the extent possible at the time of tender submission, be clearly stated in the Approach to Work.
-It is expected that during the execution of the SSOP Project, any assumptions will be discussed with the TWG prior to the start of each Work Package. - 4.9.
-The Scope of Work includes one Optional Work Package.
-These are Work Packages that the TWG will reserve the right to execute or dismiss in the course of the Project.
-The Bidder's Approach to Work should address these Optional Work Packages, but they should be kept and highlighted as optional in the Bidder's Approach to Work.
+There will be at least one round of review comments to be accommodated by the Contractor for each Project Deliverable. - 4.4 The Final Scope of Work will be agreed between the Carbon Trust and the Contractor when entering into the Contract.
+The Final Scope of Work may reflect any updates, changes or improvements to the Scope of Work as proposed by the Contractor in its Alternative Work or Additional Work and as agreed by the Carbon Trust. - 4.5 Due to the breadth of skills and experience required for the Project bidders may decide to build a consortium to successfully meet the objectives of the Project.
+If a Tender is submitted by a consortium it is expected that, in the case that the consortium is selected as the preferred Bidder, Carbon Trust will only enter into a Contract with the Project Coordinator, and that the Project Coordinator will subcontract the other members of the consortium. - 4.6 The Carbon Trust appreciates that it will take approximately 6 months to complete the Project. - 4.7 Bidders should use the Scope of Work as set out below to create the Approach to Work.
+Any Alternative Work or Additional Work shall be stated in the Approach to Work at the end of the relevant Work Package description. - 4.8 It is expected that simplifying assumptions will be required to complete the work in the given timeframe.
+These assumptions should, to the extent possible at the time of Tender submission, be clearly stated in the Approach to Work.
+It is expected that during the execution of the Magic90 Project, any assumptions will be discussed with the TWG prior to the start of each Work Package. - 4.9 Engagement with different stakeholders through questionnaires, meetings or workshops is encourages where it is needed.
+Relevant stakeholders should be engaged at various stages of the project.
+The Contractor should suggest what kind of stakeholders (who should we engage?) and what level of engagement (how should we engage them?) is needed for the project to succeed.
+An engagement plan should be clearly defined in the proposal document, including costs.